scaleflex/filerobot-image-editor/README.md

 By default once the user makes any change/edit on the image and hasn't saved the image yet and tried to leave the page before saving then a browser's confirmation would be shown asking him if he really wants to leave before saving, `true` means it won't be shown.

+#### `avoidChangesNotSavedAlertOnClose`

+<u>Type:</u> `boolean`

+<u>Supported version:</u> +v5.0.0

+<u>Default:</u> `false`

+By default once the user makes any change/edit on the image and hasn't saved the image yet and then clicks on the close button, a confirmation modal will be shown asking if they really want to close without saving.
+Setting this to `true` will skip showing the confirmation modal and close immediately.

 #### `showBackButton`

 <u>Type:</u> `boolean`